Open water swimming in the Lake District

 Picked a spot you’d like to visit?
 Here’s some tips on how to get started.

-Top 11 wild swimming locations
+Top 11 open water swimming locations

 If you are feeling a little more adventurous, these are some of the finest wild swimming locations that might involve a bit of a trek to get to: